- Do EDEN canned beans contain the BPA alternatives bisphenol-S (BPS) or polyvinylchloride (PVC)?

 - Why are EDEN black beans and black soybeans not a deep black color, but more reddish-black?

 - Why are calcium chloride and calcium disodium EDTA (ethylenediaminetetraacetate) almost always used in canned beans?
-Why does Eden Foods choose not use these chemicals?
+Why does Eden Foods choose not to use these chemicals?

 - What is the water source used for preparing EDEN beans?